dsmurl/the-system-controller-4/README.md

 	:> update-rc.d apache2 disable

+Also, turn Apache2 off so that we can run our code through 8080 soon:

+	:> sudo service apache2 stop

 For later reference, you can add the apache auto-start back in with:

 	:> update-rc.d apache2 enable